rsonger/software-engineering-lab/_posts/2023-04-19-drawing-shapes.md

 Remember, in the [OpenGL Shading Language (GLSL)](/software-engineering-lab/notes/windows-points/#the-opengl-shading-language-glsl), variables have *type qualifiers*.
 In the vertex shader, `in` means the variable data comes from a vertex buffer and `out` means the data will go to the fragment shader.
 In the fragment shader, `in` means the data comes from the vertex shader and `out` means the data will be stored in another memory buffer.

 In order to send color data from our application to be rendered by the fragment shader, we need to send it through a variable in the vertex shader.
-So the vertex shader will declare a `vertexColor` variable with `in` and a `color` variable with `out`.
-Then, the fragment shader must also declare a variable with `in` using the exact same name and type as the `out` variable from the vertex shader.
+So the vertex shader will declare an `in vertexColor` variable and an `out color` variable.
+Then, the fragment shader must also declare an `in` variable with the exact same name and type as the `out` variable from the vertex shader.

 ![Data flow between shaders and buffers](/software-engineering-lab/assets/images/buffer-shader-dataflow.png)